redis/redis/CLUSTER.md

 (TD) and the Failover Coordinator (FC).

 The Topology Director is the source of truth for shard existence and metadata, slot range allocation and Failover Coordinator assignments.
-In addition to the above, it also propagates failover information across the various Failover Coordinators.
+In addition to the above it also propagates failover information to all Failover Coordinators so nodes across the cluster will be able to return an up-to-date CLUSTER SLOTS response.

 The Failover Coordinators is the source of truth for Primary/Replica roles.
 Each Failover Coordinators is assigned a subset of the total nodes in the cluster, receives & propagates heartbeat information from them and enables them to make failover decisions in a